xunilrj/sandbox/books/3D Math Primer for Graphics and Game Development/Readme.md

 [x] 2.12 Vector Cross Product
 [x] 2.13 Linear Algebra Identities

-[] 3 Multiple Coordinate Spaces
-[] 3.1 Why Bother with Multiple Coordinate Spaces?
-[] 3.2 Some Useful Coordinate Spaces
-[] 3.3 Basis Vectors and Coordinate Space Transformations [] 3.4 Nested Coordinate Spaces
-[] 3.5 In Defense of Upright Space
+[] Vector Functional API using our "func.h"
+[] Vector WASM

-[] 4 Introduction to Matrices
+[x] 4 Introduction to Matrices
-[] 4.1 Mathematical Definition of Matrix
-[] 4.2 Geometric Interpretation of Matrix
-[] 4.3 The Bigger Picture of Linear Algebra
+[x] 4.1.2 describes square matrices.
+[x] 4.1.4 describes matrix transposition.
+[x] 4.1.5 explains how to multiply a matrix by a scalar.
+[x] 4.1.6 explains how to multiply a matrix by another matrix.
+[x] 4.1.7 explains how to multiply a vector by a matrix.

 [] 5 Matrices and Linear Transformations
-[] 5.1 Rotation
+[x] 5.1 Rotation
+[x] 5.1.2 3D Rotation about Cardinal Axes
+[x] 5.1.3 3D Rotation about an Arbitrary Axis
-[] 5.2 Scale
+[x] 5.2 Scale
+[x] 5.2.1 Scaling along the Cardinal Axes
+[ ] 5.2.2 Scaling in an Arbitrary Direction
 [] 5.3 Orthographic Projection
 [] 5.4 Reflection
 [] 5.5 Shearing
-[] 5.6 Combining Transformations
-[] 5.7 Classes of Transformations

 [] 6 More on Matrices
-[] 6.1 Determinant of a Matrix
+[x] 6.1 Determinant of a Matrix
-[] 6.2 Inverse of a Matrix
+[x] 6.2 Inverse of a Matrix
-[] 6.3 Orthogonal Matrices
+[x] 6.3 Orthogonal Matrices
-[] 6.4 4 × 4 Homogeneous Matrices
+[x] 6.4 4 × 4 Homogeneous Matrices
-[] 6.5 4 × 4 Matrices and Perspective Projection
+[x] 6.5 4 × 4 Matrices and Perspective Projection

 [] 7 Polar Coordinate Systems
 [] 7.1 2D Polar Space